-- The required insurance is not reasonably available, - An alternative to the insurance requirement provides adequate protection against future loss to the property, or - The required insurance is not necessary to protect against future loss to the property.
+- An alternative to the insurance requirement provides adequate protection against future loss to the property, or - The required insurance is not necessary to protect against future loss to the property.

 Additionally, FEMA does not require greater types and amounts of insurance than are certified as reasonably available, adequate, or necessary by the appropriate State Insurance Commissioner.
 The State Insurance Commissioner cannot waive Federal insurance requirements, but may certify the types and extent of insurance reasonable to protect against future loss to an insurable facility.
-224
+223

-The Applicant may comply with the insurance requirement for both flood and non-flood hazards with coverage available through commercial property insurance, which may include blanket insurance policies, standard flood insurance policies, insurance pools, or a combination of these
+The Applicant may comply with the insurance requirement for both flood and non-flood hazards with coverage available through commercial property insurance, which may include blanket insurance policies, standard flood insurance policies, insurance pools, or a combination of these sources.224 In some cases, with FEMA approval, the Applicant may comply with the insurance requirement using a self-insurance plan.225